 3. Decide if you have a song you’re attached to.
 If you want to save time in the booking process, just make a little quiet time for yourself, take a deep breath, and see if a song bubbles up that has you shouting, YES!
 I want THIS SONG in my wedding!
 Just knowing this one detail can help speed along your booking process because if you can tell me the song title, or the song genre, I can tell you with less back and forth time how to make that song a musical success – what instrumentation, where in the ceremony it should go, etc. Again, this is not a requirement, but it does make it faster for you once we start talking.

-And finally, it’s that time to be booking for spring 2013 weddings.
-With holidays around the corner, a quick email to me can put your wedding ceremony music in motion with way less stress than it will feel come January.
 You will seriously feel so much better knowing that it’s checked off your list, and with music in motion, you have just stated to the universe that you will INDEED have a glorious, unique ceremony, from start to finish.